hu-macsy/lama_old/doc/user/developer/logging.rst

 ---------------

 We decided to use an own simple logging facilitate to decrease dependencies with other software packages.
-The macros make it possible to implement the logging of LAMA with one arbitrary library and may be later with an own version.
+The macros make it possible to implement the logging with one arbitrary library and may be later with an own version.

 Each of the following macro starts with ``SCAI_LOG`` to indicate that it is used for logging.

-The first two macros are used for the global definition, configuration and initialization of the logging system.
-These macro have no arguments as the usual way of configuration of the logging system is done by reading a configuration file that itself is specified by an environment variable.
+Global definition, configuration and initialization of the logging system is not necessary.

-::

-	SCAI_LOG_DEFINITION()

-	int main(int argc, char **argv)
-	{ // this is only done in the main file or any other initial routine
-	    // it reads a configuration file for the different loggers SCAI_LOG_CONFIGURE();
-	    ...
-	}
+It is done implicitly when the first logging statement is used.

 In the different subroutines and modules it is possible to get access to a logger.
-The macro SCAI_LOG_ROOTLOGGER is used to get the root logger, with the macro SCAI_LOG_LOGGER it is possible to define a logger with a certain name.
+The macro SCAI_LOG_DEF_LOGGER defines a static logger variable with a certain name.
 By the dot notation for the name loggers can be structured hierarchically that makes it more comfortable to configure the loggers.

 ::

-	SCAI_LOG_ROOTLOGGER( rootLogger );
-	SCAI_LOG_LOGGER( logger1, "Vector" );
+	SCAI_LOG_DEF_LOGGER( Vector::logger, "Vector" );
-	SCAI_LOG_LOGGER( logger2, "Matrix.CSR" );
+	SCAI_LOG_DEF_LOGGER( CSRMatrix::logger, "Matrix.CSR" );
+	SCAI_LOG_DEF_LOGGER( ELLMatrix::logger, "Matrix.ELL" );

+Furthermore, for template classes:

+::

+    SCAI_LOG_DEF_TEMPLATE_LOGGER( template<typename ValueType>, SparseMatrix<ValueType>::logger, "Matrix.SparseMatrix" )

 A logger is used in the following macros that stand for the logging statements at the different levels.
 The variable logger must have been defined with one of the two previous macros:

 ::

-	SCAI_LOG_DEBUG(logger, "debug message");
+	SCAI_LOG_TRACE( logger, "trace message" );
+	SCAI_LOG_DEBUG( logger, "debug message" );
-	SCAI_LOG_INFO (logger, "info message");
+	SCAI_LOG_INFO ( logger, "info message" );
-	SCAI_LOG_WARN (logger, "warn message");
+	SCAI_LOG_WARN ( logger, "warn message" );
-	SCAI_LOG_ERROR(logger, "error message");
-	SCAI_LOG_FATAL(logger, "fatal message");
+	SCAI_LOG_ERROR( logger, "error message" );
+	SCAI_LOG_FATAL( logger, "fatal message" );

 It is possible to combine arguments like it is done for streams:

 ::

-	SCAI_LOG_DEBUG(logger, "loop iteration " << i " of " << n);
+	SCAI_LOG_DEBUG( logger, "loop iteration " << i " of " << n );

 The general idea is that the logging should appear in the source code but logging is usually disabled at runtime especially for the lower levels (DEBUG, INFO).